-Dr. Mauk has been a Professor of Nursing for 26 years.
+Dr. Mauk has been a Professor of Nursing for many years.
 Prior to moving to Colorado, she was a Professor of Nursing at a large private university in Indiana for nearly 25 years, and there she held the first Kreft Endowed Chair for the Advancement of Nursing Science, a position dedicated to gerontological nursing.
 She earned a BSN from Valparaiso University, an MS in Adult Health from Purdue University, a PhD from Wayne State University, a Post-Master’s GNP certification from University of Virginia, and a Doctor of Nursing Practice (DNP) degree from Valparaiso University.

 Rehabilitation is most effective when a team of specialists works together with the patient to accomplish mutually established goals.
 In this course, participants will learn… read more